esitarski/RaceDB/README.md

 - Now the container is installed, you can start it.
 Hit the Start button.
 After a few seconds, the "Start Command Send" box will appear, and the RaceDB Controller will indicate RaceDB is running.

-- Now, wait about two mins point your webbrowser to [http://localhost].
+- Now, wait about two mins, and point your webbrowser to [http://localhost/RaceDB].
 This delay is required to allow the database container to start.
 From another computer on the network, use the IP number of your computer.
 For example, [http://192.168.30.23].
 The first time RaceDB starts it will initialize the database and setup the default configuration, which can, depending on the speed of your system, take up to two minutes.

 - The default login is super and the password is super.
 Be sure to use the __python3 manage.py set_password super ???__ command to change the password!